kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 #### `const size_t CRYPTONOTE_DISPLAY_DECIMAL_POINT = 2;`<br/>

 This value defines how many numbers there are after the decimal point in your currency.
-In Kryptokrona, this value is 2, so we have amounts like 10.23 TRTL.
+In Kryptokrona, this value is 2, so we have amounts like 10.23 XKR.
-If we set this to 6, we would have an amount like 10.234567 TRTL instead.
+If we set this to 6, we would have an amount like 10.234567 XKR instead.
 Remember, as previously mentioned, this affects your money supply and other parameters which depend upon atomic units.

 - `const size_t CRYPTONOTE_DISPLAY_DECIMAL_POINT = 6;`<br/>